ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/median_popularity_and_max_popularity_by_year.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.14 - Median and maximum popularity by year. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.14 - Median and maximum popularity by year.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 Tracking each year's most popular game outlines a parallel history of standout releases.
 Valve dominated early on, followed by a mix of cult hits (***Psychonauts***, ***Stardew Valley***) and AAA blockbusters (***GTA V***, ***ELDEN RING***).
 These games not only captured attention at launch but they remained culturally and playably relevant, setting them apart in an increasingly saturated landscape.